whisthq/whist/.github/pull_request_template.md

 ## Checklist

+- [ ] Appropriate documentation coverage
-- [ ] Appropriate Unit test coverage
+- [ ] Appropriate unit and integration test coverage
 - [ ] Manual testing has been performed
 - [ ] This PR is linted, tested and follows the best practices of the organization